 Registration and residency are required.
 Applicants must be willing to commit to caring for and maintaining an assigned garden plot for a minimum of five hours a week.
 Individuals under the age of 18, must have an adult cosign their application.
 Individuals who do not comply with garden rules risk having to forfeit their garden privileges, may lose their garden plot for the season and/or may become disqualified from future participation in the program.
 The annual fee is set prior to the opening of the gardens for the season.
 The fee must be paid at the time of registration.
 Preference is given to eligible gardeners who had a plot during the previous season, to allow them the opportunity to retain the same garden plot.
 All registered gardeners will be given a copy of the Rules and Regulations for the season.
 The Community Gardens are closed in the off-season.

+For information on requesting a garden plot or general inquiries visit the Registration Information page.
 For general information on what allowed and what is prohibited at the gardens, see the General Rules.
 Registered gardeners will receive a copy of the Rules and Regulations for the garden season.